 2. Brightness and HDR content

 Samsung is famous for bright displays that can hold their own against the brightest of summer days.
-With peak brightness levels of 450nits in SDR and 747 nits in HDR, the Q70 series are as bright as they come.
+With peak brightness levels of 450nits in SDR and 747 nits in HDR, the Q70 series is as bright as they come.
+It’s the impressive peak brightness levels that add volume to the Q70’s fairly wide color gamut, allowing the panels to display high-fidelity HDR content.
+It’s safe to say that the Q70 series renders HDR content as the cinematographers intended.

-3. Black levels, local dimming and contrast
+3. Black levels, local dimming, and contrast

 LED backlights work by providing a constant light source.
 LED televisions achieve darker colors by ‘instructing’ individual liquid crystals to keep light from leaving the TV and reaching your eyes.
 Now, because the LED backlight remains on at all times, light bleedthrough is a thing that happens even as you watch dark scenes.
 This brings us to the matter of black levels.
 How dark can the Q70 get?